SpazioDati/azkaban-groovy-plugin/Readme.md

 All types of jobs can accepts the following properties:

-  - `groovy.script` (*required*) the path of the groovy script file, relative to the working directory
+  - `groovy.script` (*required*) the path of the groovy script file, relative to the working directory.
+Note that job type `Groovy` also supports for commands in job definition that can replace this configuration.
   - `groovy.classpath` the list of path (separated by `:`) of folders containing other Groovy scripts or class definitions that maybe referenced by the main script.
 The current working directory is always added to this list, automatically